Weekly deal coaching. Real underwriting. 150+ active investors closing deals from $400K car wash conversions to 300,000 SF industrial facilities.

 Ray has been investing since 2004 and built a portfolio of more than 100 single-family homes before deciding to pivot.
 Over the last 18 months in the Accelerator he reshaped the portfolio toward commercial: five operational restaurants, an assisted living facility, and a 5,000 SF commissary kitchen that he just renovated and leased.
 Four more restaurant builds are in permitting and design behind it.
 Ray's strategy: deliver the buildouts most tenants can't afford on their own, then capture the rent premium that comes with turn-key space.

-Marcus came from the car wash business and had never developed flex space before.
-Instead of building generic boxes, he built a premium product: brick facade, lit parking, mezzanine storage in every unit, conditioned warehouses, and luxury finishes throughout.
+Marcus came up in the car wash business, which taught him to build premium product that didn't compete on price.
+He brought the same philosophy to flex: brick facade, lit parking, mezzanine storage in every unit, conditioned warehouses, and luxury finishes throughout.
 Every bay leased in 60 days at top-of-market rents with no price negotiations.
-By refusing to compete as a commodity, he stopped competing on price.
+He stopped competing on price by refusing to build a commodity.

-Matt set the record for fastest commercial close in Accelerator history: 45 days from joining.
-He bought a 70% vacant flex industrial building from an estate sale at $24 per square foot, then raised 100% of the purchase price as private debt at 10% fixed interest from family and two private lenders.
-Restructured the inherited tenant from a handshake to a formal NNN lease (doubling the rent), signed a new tenant for the largest unit, and now sits at 71.5% leased with refinance underway.
+Matt bought a 70% vacant flex industrial building from an estate sale at $24 per square foot, then raised 100% of the purchase price as private debt at 10% fixed interest from family and two private lenders.
+He restructured the inherited tenant from a handshake to a formal NNN lease, doubling the rent.
+Signed a new tenant for the largest unit and now sits at 71.5% leased with refinance underway.
+Total time from joining the Accelerator to close: 45 days — the fastest in our history.

 Chad came in from multifamily and tech sales.
 Joined the Accelerator in October.
 Six months later, he was executing a 1031 exchange from a fourplex into a Class A mixed-use commercial building anchored by a multibillion-dollar tenant and a community coffee shop.
 Appraisal came back $100K over purchase price.
 Stabilized value projects significantly higher after leasing the final vacant unit.